unswexplains/unswexplains.github.io/4547c968dc3d/content.md

 # Adjusting values

 Sometimes the values in a column are not used consistently.
 For example, a column that contains genders might use a mix of "Male", "Female", "male", "female", "M", "F", "m", "f", and so on.
-Or a column that contains boolean values (true/false) might use a mix of "True", "False", "true", "false", "T", "F", "yes", "no", 1, 0, and so on.
+Or a column that contains Boolean values (true/false) might use a mix of "True", "False", "true", "false", "T", "F", "yes", "no", 1, 0, and so on.
 You should pick values that best suit your needs (e.g. "M" and "F", or 1 and 0), and convert all other variations to those.

 Sometimes the values are long, and can be shortened without loss of information, making them easier to work with and display.
 For example, if the values in a student grade column are "Fail", "Pass", "Credit", "Distinction", and "High Distinction", they might be better shortened to "FL", "PS", "CR", "DI", and "HD".

 Sometimes the values in a column are formatted in an unhelpful way.
 Dates are a common culprit: you might see formats such as "Sep 2, 2010", which are difficult to sort correctly.
 A good format for dates is "yyyy-mm-dd", so that "Sep 2, 2010" would be "2010-09-02".
 Be aware that dates in the United States are often formatted as "mm/dd/yyyy", so that "02/03/2016" is February 3rd 2016, not 2nd March 2016 - this is a common trap.

-Sometimes you might need to adjust values from lower case to upper case, or vice-versa.
+Sometimes you might need to adjust values from lower case to upper case, or vice versa.
 It's quite common, for example, to see last names in all upper case, such as "SMITH".
 You might find it better to change them to the more usual case, "Smith".

 Sometimes words are used when numbers would be better.
 Weekdays, for example, can be hard to work with, because they don't sort very nicely.
 So you might like to change "Mon", "Tues", "Weds", "Thurs", "Fri", "Sat", and "Sun", to 1, 2, 3, 4, 5, 6, and 7.
 Similarly, you might like to change size values such as "small", "medium" and "large" to 1, 2, and 3.
 You need to be a little careful, in case people see numbers and start performing calculations that don't make sense - numbers can be added, for example, but it makes no sense to add weekdays.